-Key objective Provide proactive and effective support to ESMA by ensuring the smooth running of the facilities of the Authority and the acquisition of goods and services, in accordance with the EU public procurement rules and procedures.
+Provide proactive and effective support to ESMA by ensuring the smooth running of the facilities of the Authority and the acquisition of goods and services, in accordance with the EU public procurement rules and procedures.
 Ensure the health and safety of ESMA staff and visitors.

 The particular areas of focus in 2020 will be the consolidation of the move to the new premises and the adaptation of all our service contracts, as well as instructions and working procedures to adapt ESMA to work in its new building.
+ESMA's ability to finalise installation in the new premises has been impacted by the physical distancing measures put in place as a response to the COVID-19 pandemic; finalisation is now likely to be in 2021.

-Additional projects such as the finalisation of the process to get ESMA certified as an EMAS (EU Eco-Management and Audit Scheme) company and the launch of a new mission tool project will also be considered.
-Main outputs Finalisation of the installation in the new premises Revision of the Mission management tool Facility Management support
+Additional projects such as the finalisation of the process to get ESMA certified as an EMAS (EU Eco-Management and Audit Scheme) organisation will continue but may be delayed due to responses being redeployed to respond to the COVID-19 crisis.

+Finally, ESMA has also had considerable preparation work to ensure that the premises are suitable for working while maintaining physical distancing in the context of the COVID-19 pandemic.

+- Finalisation of the installation in the new premises (this will be delayed as the premises have been closed for part of 2020) - Revision of the Mission management tool (cancelled) - Facility Management support